 2) In the dashboard hover over Product Setup and Product Review Publishing, then click publish product reviews

 3) From the options, choose Product Rich Snippets

 4) Copy the code from the box displayed and paste into your products page code.

 *NOTE You need to use your websites programming / templating language to include the SKU in the code.
 E.g SKU:’SKU1;SKU2;SKU3′.
 Also, don’t forget to close your code after copying.

 If you follow these steps, you should be well on your way to getting organic stars, however, we’re all human and we often experience hiccups.
 Below are some tips and guidelines to help you with the process.

 First things first, you can’t go rich snippet mad adding structured data to every single page on your website willy-nilly.
 Although it seems appealing trying to get all your pages in the top results, you’re actually harming yourself.
 If Google reads your entire website has company review or product rich snippets, it will penalise you.
 No stars.
 The end.
 No thank-you.

-For optimum performance of company review or product rich snippet use, we recommend choosing your most successful pages, and adding up to 7 company review or product rich snippets each on their respective pages, no more.
+For optimum performance of Company Review Rich Snippet use, we recommend choosing your most successful pages, and adding up to 7 Company Review Rich Snippets, no more.
+Product Rich Snippets can be added to all your product pages.